Monotonicity of eigenstate thermalization hypothesis in two-dimensional systems: Conclusions

 \section{Conclusions}

+In this paper, we studied the enveloping function $f(\bar{E},\omega)$ of the fluctuation term in ETH statement (\ref{ETH}).
+We concentrated on the $\bar{E}$-dependence for fixed values of $\omega$.
+General consideration dictates that this function should be a monotonically increasing function of entropy $S(\bar{E})$ or the magnitude of the effective temperature $|T(\bar{E})|$.
+We numerically examined this behaviour in two two-dimensional models, viz., hard-core boson (HCB) system and transverse field Ising model (TFIM).
+We found that observables in these systems, in general, possess the expected monotonic behaviour.
+An exception arises for the order parameter of the thermal phase transition in TFIM.
+It is expected because the fluctuations is largest at the transition point of the second order phase transition, away from $\beta=0$.
+The variation of the $f$-function is important for physics at subleading order of the system-size.
+So, it is relevant for intermediate-size systems (upto a few hundred qubits) which are experimentally accessible.

-In this paper, we have shown that ETH-monotonicity is present in two-dimensional systems.
-We found that the flattening rate of the $f(\bar{E})$ function goes as the area $A \sim L^2$ in these systems, where $L$ is the linear size of the systems.
-So, we expect that the flattening rate is, in general, proportional to the volume $V \sim L^d$ for a d-dimensional system.
-We also show that the flattening rate goes as $N^1$ where $N$ is the number of particles when the system size $V$ is fixed.
+We found that $f(\bar{E})$ locally flattens, meaning $f'(\bar{E})/f(\bar{E}) \to 0$ as the system size increases.
+We found that the flattening rate is directly proportional to the system size $A$.
+The linear particle density $N/\sqrt{A}$ is fixed if the particle number is conserved.
+In general, we expect that the flattening rate is directly proportional to the volume $V$ for a d-dimensional system.
+Again, if the particle number $N$ is conserved, we also showed that $f(\bar{E})$ locally flattens with increasing particle number for a fixed system size.
+The flattening rate is directly proportional to $N$.

 We are considering systems with only local interactions.
 For these systems, the energy is an extensive quantity.
-We can see this by calculating the total range of energy which is given by subtracting the lowest energy eigenvalue from the largest energy eigenvalue, and divide the result by the number of sites.
-For example, this energy-range per site in the TFIM is 7.54 for $4\times 4$ lattice sites, and 7.30 for $3\times 4$ lattice sites, even with the open boundary condition that we have used.
-Periodic boundary condition would make these numbers even closer.
-So, as we have mentioned in section \ref{intro_sec} , we believe that the flattening of the $f(\bar{E})$ is due to the stretching of this function as the system size grows.
-But simple rescaling of the $f$-function with appropriate power of the system size does not give the correct $f(\bar{E})$ for different system sizes.
-Even taking into account the stretching in $\omega$-direction does not reproduce a simple scaling transformation of $f$-function as the system size grows.
+So, we believe that the local flattening of $f(\bar{E})$ is due to the extensive nature of $\bar{E}$ as the system size grows.
+But a simple rescaling of the $f$-function with the system size does not reproduce the correct $f(\bar{E})$.
 So, it appears that the flattening of the $f$-function is a more complicated transformation of the $f$-function in the $\bar{E}-\omega$ plane.
-In future, we plan to further study the properties of this transformation.
+This is further complication by the observation that the linear particle density $N/\sqrt{A}$ should be fixed, not the particle density $N/A$.

+We also reported the intriguing observation in TFIM with increasing strength of the transverse magnetic field.
+The energy eigenvalues started clumping together into different sectors.
+Moreover, the matrix elements of the observables develop patterns which are not expected from ETH.